 Note to Subdivision (b).
 This rule embodies existing law, 28 U.S.C.
 424 [now 1870] (Challenges), with the following modifications.
 In capital cases the number of challenges is equalized as between the defendant and the United States so that both sides have 20 challenges, which only the defendant has at present.
-While continuing the existing rule that multiple defendants are deemed a single party for purposes of challenges, the rule vests in the court discretion to allow additional peremptory challenges to multiple defendants and to permit such challenges to be exercised separately or jointly.
+While continuing the existing rule that multiple defendants are deemed a single party for purposes of challenges, the rule vests in the court discretion to allow additional peremptory challenges to be exercised separately or jointly.
 Experience with cases involving numerous defendants indicates the desirability of this modification.